Why compare home insurance with Money Expert?

 What is a single article limit?

-When it comes to making a claim on your home insurance, you may hear the term ‘single article limit’ being used.
 A single article limit refers to the maximum amount your insurance provider will pay out for a particular item.
 This will vary between providers and also the covered items themselves.
 Make sure you’re aware of any single article limits placed on your valuables so that you know exactly how much you’re covered for.

 How can I find out if my home is insured?